 While many budget smartphones have come a long way in proving that "affordable" no longer necessarily means "bad" over the past few years (Moto G, anyone?), the budget tablet is still oftentimes a gamble.
 On one hand, devices like the Nexus 7 provide a fantastic user experience for not a lot of moneydollars; on the other, there are devices like the Snakebyte Vyper that basically verify the saying "you get what you pay for."
-Of course, some manufacturers – like ASUS, for example – seem to have a better handle on the art of building usable, affordable tablets.
 Read More

 Every once in a while, a product comes along that changes our perception of what a particular category of device can be.
 A device that breaks the mold and becomes something more.
 Something better.
 Something that revolutionizes work, play, or both.
 A thoughtful, well-designed product for the masses.

 This is one of those times when a company talks up a product, only to leave its users completely unsatisfied – not that many of you have heard of Snakebyte Vyper in the first place.
 Read More